 These stunning blue-colored fish are originally found in Central and South American areas such as Columbia, Venezuela, and Trinidad.
 They can be found swimming in shallow rivers with slow streams and calm water.
 They can survive in still lakes as well.
 In the wild, they usually feed on worms, crustaceans, or insects.

 They are very adaptive, making a wide distribution range for them.
-They can survive in most Central and South American areas, where the water is calm and rather warm.
+They can survive in most Central and South American areas, where the water is calm and relatively warm.

 Just by looking at its name, you may have guessed that this fish is electric blue-colored.
 And you’re right!